SPIN: Structure-Preserving Inner Offset Network for Scene Text Recognition: Experiments

-The item (a) poses the baseline \cite{RARE} without the rectification module, specifically the VGG backbone, 2 layers of BiLSTM for sequence modeling and an attention decoder.
-The items (b) and (c) add the rectification module before the backbone and verify the advantage of the chromatic rectification.
-Specifically, (b) enables the proposed SPIN w/o AIN and improves (a) by an average of 0.9\%, which can demonstrate the effectiveness of the chromatic rectification.
-And (c) moves forward to enable AIN, composing SPIN accompanied with the formerly added SPN.
+The item (a) poses the baseline \cite{RARE} without the rectification module. (b) and (c) add the rectification module and verify the advantage of the chromatic rectification.
+Specifically, (b) enables the proposed SPIN w/o AIN and improves (a) by an average of 0.9\%.
+And (c) moves forward to enable AIN with SPN, composing SPIN.
 Though only two additional convolution layers appended to (b), (c) obtains an average of 0.4\% consistent improvement and a total of 1.2\% improvement compared with the baseline.
 The enhancement is mainly from SVT, IC15 and CUTE80, where lots of images with chromatic distortions are included.
+In addition, the first 3 rows in Fig. 5, mostly the \textit{inter-pattern} distortions are transformed to clearer shape through SPIN-based method, and the last row, seemingly the \textit{intra-pattern} problems(\ie shadow), also show the obvious effect between SPIN over w/o AIN.